-Effective August 17, 2020, Vanderbilt University provided all full-time benefits-eligible staff members access to a bank of up to two weeks (up to 80 hours) of pay to:
+Effective August 1, 2021, Vanderbilt University provided all full-time benefits-eligible staff members access to a bank of up to one week (up to 40 hours) of pay to:

 - enable staff who have been authorized to work on-campus to quarantine off-campus, or if diagnosed with COVID-19 illness, to isolate and recover off-campus;

 - enable staff working remotely who have been diagnosed with COVID-19 illness and are symptomatic to isolate and recover.
 Staff who are working remotely and who are quarantining or isolating but asymptomatic and able to perform their work should continue their normal remote work (and are not eligible for the COVID-19 Leave Bank).

 Payment for the COVID-19 Paid Leave will be through Vanderbilt payroll on regular payroll dates.
 The amount of the benefit will be based upon current salary rate and determined by standard hours/full time equivalent of the position.
 The COVID-19 Leave Bank is not paid when employees leave the employment of Vanderbilt and is not reinstated if the employee is rehired.

 Staff who have a balance of Legacy Sick time must exhaust their Legacy Sick leave before utilizing the COVID-19 Leave Bank, unless they are taking COVID-19 vaccination leave as described below.

 - Quarantine keeps someone who might have been exposed to the virus away from others.